plantasia-space-org/docs.plantasia.space/docs/00-plantasia.space/01-faq.md

 <details>
   <summary>What makes the music “regenerative”?</summary>
-  <div>Sonic releases are designed to transform through listener interaction—each play can feel different.</div>
+  <div>Sonic releases are designed to transform through listener interaction—each play can be different.</div>
 </details>

 <details>
   <summary>Who are xPlorers?</summary>
-  <div>Members who join the community to listen, nurture, and create; they get access to different toolsets depending on membership level.</div>
+  <div>Members who join the community to listen, publish, and create; they get access to different toolsets depending on membership level.</div>
 </details>

 <details>
   <summary>What can I do as a guest?</summary>
-  <div>Browse featured audios, orbiters, and worlds for a limited time; you’ll need an account to interact or publish.</div>
+  <div>Browse featured audios, orbiters, and worlds for a limited time; you’ll need at least a free account to interact with or publish audios.</div>
 </details>

 <details>